 Illness and Sleep – Some Do’s and Dont’s for Cold and Flu Season

 Keep in mind the following Do’s and Don’ts the next time your kiddo comes down with the yuck.
-Do-

 Go back to the old way or “prop” you used to get your little one to sleep.
-It’s difficult, because you want to offer them any kind of help you can while they are feeling miserable, but re-learning old habits is very easy and you don’t want to confuse them.
+It’s difficult, because you want to offer them any kind of help you can while they are feeling miserable, but slipping back into old habits is very easy and you don’t want to confuse them, causing more protest and less sleep down the road.
 Also, there is a chance that they will get LESS sleep that way (because remember those props were not working).

 If you have any questions or concerns call your doctors office and speak to a nurse there instead of checking Dr. Google.
 Your health care providers are great about answering questions and calming fears regarding teething or illness.
 They will let you know if you need to schedule an appointment to come in, or if it’s something that can be remedied by snuggles and good sleep.

 Babies with independent sleep skills often get MORE sleep during teething and illness because they know how to go to sleep with easy and they continue linking sleep cycles until they are fully rested.
 So trust them to take extra long naps or sleep in late if that’s what they need.
 If your child has been struggling to get the sleep they need due to illness, I would love to help.
 Please contact me, I can help! email@example.com